quantapix/qnarre/docs/advanced_tf/index.md

 ## [Unnecessary Complexity Through Layer Proliferation](./layers.html)

-* With complex component requirements Keras layers can seem "heavy"
+* With complex component requirements, Keras layers can seem "heavy"
 * A first take on the `Transformer` model mixes `layers` and `modules`
 * Validated `functional` layers interconnect modules with bare ops
 * We continue to expand on this "blended approach" of modeling